ever-works/awesome-startup-books/README.md

 ## Social Entrepreneurship

 - [Build the Damn Thing](https://kathrynfinney.substack.com/podcast) - "Build the Damn Thing: How to Start a Successful Business If You're Not a Rich White Guy" by Kathryn Finney is a Wall Street Journal bestseller that provides a guide for entrepreneurs navigating a business world dominated by the privileged.
 It offers practical advice on business plans, team growth, and product development, empowering underrepresented entrepreneurs. ([Read more](/details/build-the-damn-thing.md)) `empowerment` `business-plans` `team-growth`
+- [Startup Communities](https://chrisneumann.com/archives/10-books-every-founder-should-read) - *Startup Communities* by Brad Feld explores how to build entrepreneurial ecosystems, using Boulder, CO as a case study.
+It provides insights into the resources available to founders, especially in smaller or emerging tech hubs. ([Read more](/details/startup-communities.md)) `entrepreneurship` `ecosystem` `community-building`
 - [The Greater Good](https://www.libraryjournal.com/review/the-greater-good) - "The Greater Good: Social Entrepreneurship for Everyday People Who Want to Change the World" by Madeleine Shaw provides insights for social entrepreneurs, especially women and those traditionally excluded from mainstream business.
 The book draws from Shaw's experiences and other successful social entrepreneurs to inspire readers to create impactful ventures. ([Read more](/details/the-greater-good.md)) `social-impact` `entrepreneurship` `women`
+- [The Startup Community Way](https://startupcommunityway.com/) - *The Startup Community Way* by Brad Feld and Ian Hathaway is a follow-up to *Startup Communities*.
+It revisits the lessons learned from building entrepreneurial ecosystems and compares them with experiences from emerging ecosystems worldwide. ([Read more](/details/the-startup-community-way.md)) `ecosystem` `global` `community-building`

 ## Startup Life & Culture